 Are Badgers Dangerous?

 As with all wildlife animals, we do not recommend that you attempt to approach or handle a badger.
-Badger will usually run away from humans, but if they feel threatened, they are highly aggressive and will scratch or bite you.
+Badgers are dangerous, but they generally don't go looking for conflict.
+However, because they are solitary creatures, they will hiss or get angry if you attempt to get too close to them.
+Badgers will usually run away from humans if they see one, but if they feel threatened, they are highly aggressive and will scratch or bite you.

 What do Badgers Look Like?

-The easiest way to distinguish a badger is is which the black and white striped coloration on their face.
-The black and white stripes are easy to identify.
+Badgers in America are short animals with a small and pointed head.
+They are covered in brown fur with a fluffy tail and have little rounded ears.
+The easiest way to distinguish a badger is with the black or brown and white striped coloration on their face.
 Their paws look like small bear paws with long claws.
-They weight on average 20 pounds.
+Badgers weigh on average 20 pounds.

 Where do Badgers Live?

 There is only one species of badger that lives in the United States, and it is the American badger.
 Badgers live in western United States and across the Great Plains of North America.
+Badgers live in Taxas, Oklahoma, Missouri, up to Indiana, Michigan, and Ohio.
 They may also be found in central western Canada and in some areas of Mexico.
-They dig tunnels for their homes and insulate them with leaves and grass.
-American badgers typically live alone.
+Badgers live in the tunnels they dig as their homes and insulate them with leaves and grass.
+American badgers live alone as they are solitary animals.

 How do you Prevent Badgers?